tdwg/PlinianCore/README.md

 ### Goals outputs and outcomes (current status and plans)
 * An assessment on how Plinian Core relates to other TDWG standards.
 Done: https://doi.org/10.3897/biss.2.25869
 * A detailed documentation on the different terms included in Plinian Core.
 Done: https://github.com/tdwg/PlinianCore/wiki
 * At least three implementations of species information systems based on Plinian Core.
-Done: See below, section “Use cases and examples”
+Done: See below, section [Use cases and examples](https://github.com/tdwg/PlinianCore/tree/master/Use%20cases%20and%20examples)
 * A SPARQL Endpoint and underlying ontology implemented and working.
 Done: https://datos.iepnb.es/visor/
 * A standard specification complying with the TDWG SDS.
 The TG plans to make a formal submission of the documentation to the TDWG Executive by October 2022.
 In progress